 Silver Spirit Entertainment

 When it comes to traditional shipboard entertainment, Silver Spirit seems a little quieter than most.
-Sure, there's team trivia, bingo, golf-putting competitions and an occasional movie in the theater, but most of the spirited entertainment takes place well after dark with Broadway-style productions and really fine live jazz in the Stars Supper Club.
+Team trivia, bingo, golf-putting competitions, destination lectures and an occasional movie in the theater are offered most days.

 Silver Spirit Public Rooms

 Silver Spirit has a great flow.
 Venues aren't jammed together against a central atrium, as is the case on so many ships.
-The six dining venues, for example, are located on different parts of three separate decks, which to me seems nice spatially.
-New on Silver Spirit is The Bar, a gathering place for coffee and complimentary cocktails next to the Reception Desk lobby on Deck 5.
-It has been so well received that the cozy seating was rearranged recently to accommodate more people.
-The theatre, which hosts both Broadway-style productions and guest lecturers, is just steps away from The Bar.
+The six dining venues, for example, are located on different parts of three separate decks.

-The all-important Internet Library Cafe, on Deck 7, houses seven computers although there's wireless Web access shipwide.
-Payment plans vary, ranging from 1,000 minutes for $250, or 25 cents a minute; 250 minutes for $85, or 34 cents a minute; and 100 minutes for $45, or 45 cents a minute.
+The all-important Internet Library Cafe, on Deck 7, houses seven computers, but there's Wi-Fi access shipwide.
+Payment plans vary: 1,000 minutes for $250, 250 minutes for $85 and 100 minutes for $45.
+(The more minutes you buy as part of a package, the less each minute costs.)
 The pay-as-you-go option costs 50 cents a minute.
-The library has a fairly robust selection of books and magazines, and it's a quiet place to catch up on crossword puzzles, distributed there daily.
+The library has a fairly robust selection of books, magazines and newspapers, and it's a quiet place to catch up on crossword puzzles, distributed there daily.

 Another thing that Silver Spirit does exceptionally well is create what amounts to public rooms in outdoor spaces.
-Above La Terrazza, on Deck 8 and removed from any bar or pool, is a quiet spot with deck chairs that's just lovely.
-There's another respite, this one shaded, by the whirlpool outside of the fitness center on Deck 6 that is free to all guests.
-The piece de resistance is the deck beyond the Panorama Lounge with its cushioned seats and, best of all, cocoon-like chairs -- think of a convertible with the top up or down, depending on your pleasure -- that are roomy enough to accommodate two.
+Above La Terrazza, on Deck 8 and removed from any bar or pool, is a lovely, quiet spot with deck chairs.
+There's another respite, this one shaded, by the whirlpool outside of the fitness center on Deck 6.
+The piece de resistance is the deck beyond the Panorama Lounge, with its cushioned seats and, best of all, cocoon-like chairs -- think of a convertible with the top up or down, depending on your pleasure -- that are roomy enough to accommodate two.

 Silver Spirit Spa & Fitness

-The 8,300-square-foot spa, located on Deck 6, features a beauty salon, fitness center, nine spa treatment rooms, two sauna rooms and two steam rooms.
-New treatments include the Private Hamman Experience, an ancient Arabian body scrub performed by a therapist; a do-it-yourself scrub bar glow; and a bamboo massage.
+The 8,300-square-foot spa, located on Deck 6, also features a beauty salon, fitness center, nine spa treatment rooms, two sauna rooms and two steam rooms.
+New treatments include the Private Hammam Experience, an ancient Arabian body scrub performed by a therapist; a do-it-yourself scrub bar glow; and a bamboo massage.